Did You Know?

 No Alternative Spellings

 I know a lot of people who still misspell the word definition!
 If this confusion can occur over normal words, think what would happen if it were to occur with your domain name―you will not get any visitors to your site.
-So, if you want to use the word acknowledgment in your URL, remember that there is an alternate spelling 'acknowledgement' for the same.
+So, if you want to use the word acknowledgment in your URL, remember that there is an alternate spelling 'acknowledgment' for the same.
 So, someone, somewhere might have launched a website with the alternate spelling, and thus, can whisk away all your potential visitors.

 Stick to Dot-Com

 Okay, I know many people out there are aware of top-level domains (TLD) like '.net' and '.edu', but there are many who don't know the existence of such websites.
 In this case, you may lose out on these users.
 The safest option is to stick to the '.com' domain.
 In case, you are running a business outside the United States, it is advisable to choose the local TLD, like .in for India, .uk for the United Kingdom, .de for Germany, etc.